btaylor3892/champelec/src/pages/projects/2017-01-04-old-marsh-golf-club.md

   - image: /img/old-marsh-country-club-bar-2-1-1024x683.jpg
   - image: /img/old-marsh-country-club-exterior-1024x683.jpg
 tags:
-  - Hospitality
+  - Country Clubs
 ---
 The Old Marsh Golf Club Renovation consisted of building a new Golf Operations building as well as a large renovation of the existing clubhouse.

 The renovation included a new larger ladies locker room, new bathroom & showers, new private dining room, new administration space, new casual dining area and a new outdoor patio.
+Throughout the renovated clubhouse new LED lights were installed as well as a Lutron dimming system to control them.
+A new automatic transfer switch and generator was installed to keep the building powered during an electrical outage.
+Also for emergency situations, a new fire alarm system was installed.

 **Owner: Old Marsh Golf Club, Inc.**